 The population of the City at the 2016 national census was 118,073 - an increase of almost11% since the 2011 census.The City expects this rapid growth to continue over the next twenty years.

 The City has five publicly-available interactive tools that enable exploration of local demographics and sociodemographic data, all based on national census results.
-For details of these tools, see related links below.

 The City of Gosnells population forecasts analyse population change in the community and how the population, age structure and household types are likely to change each year from 2016-2036.